guilhermeCoutinho/worlds-api/README.md

   1. Scale it vertically (larger instance)
   2. Or migrate this functionality to Postgres/MongoDB for more IOPS and persistence

+- **Atomic Operations with Lua:** We chose to use Lua scripting for the join world operation.
+This ensures users are never in two worlds at once and that state remains consistent under high concurrency.
+This allows us to remove the user from their old world and add them to the new one in a single atomic operation.
+Compared to using transactions with WATCH/MULTI/EXEC its faster because the entire script executes inside Redis without round-trips.
+Its harder to debug due to the fact that the script logs go to the redis stdout.

 ### Active World Definition

 The term "active worlds" was not explicitly defined in the specification, so I chose to assign it a semantic meaning: **a world is considered active if `user_count > 0`**.